-So: Is using Xanax for insomnia, a use for which it has not been approved, a safe thing to do?
+So: Is using Xanax to sleep, a use for which it has not been approved, a safe thing to do?
 If it is, does Xanax help with sleep?

 As mentioned earlier, the U.S. Food and Drug Administration (FDA) has approved Xanax for treating anxiety and panic disorders.
 However, physicians prescribe it for “off-label” use, meaning that, while it has not been approved for a specific purpose, which in this case is inducing sleep, it has been found to be useful in doing so.

 Xanax is part of a class of drugs called benzodiazepines, medications that work against symptoms of anxiety by depressing the central nervous system and producing feelings of sedation and relaxation.
 Benzodiazepines are widely prescribed in the United States despite their fairly high risk for abuse and potential addiction.
 Benzodiazepines work by mimicking a neurotransmitter known as gamma-aminobutyric acid (GABA).
 GABA regulates how the body responds to feelings of stress, fear, and yes, anxiety, and generally calms brain activity and inhibits nerve signals.

 By mimicking GABA and binding to the brain’s GABA receptors, benzos activate the receptors and greatly increase GABA production, depressing the central nervous system in a way that the body would never be able to do naturally on its own.